Kentico/kentico-amp/README.md

 To enable AMP Filter on a site:

 1. Go to Settings -> System -> Output filter -> AMP Filter
-2. Check "Enable AMP Filter"
+2. Check that "Enable AMP Filter" is on
 3. Set an AMP domain name (e.g.: `amp.domain.tld` if the web is hosted on www.domain.tld).
 4. Go to Sites -> Edit site -> Domain aliases
 5. Create a new domain alias corresponding with AMP domain name specified earlier